ToxicLight33/Legangular-translations/README.md

 2. Select your language
 3. Edit translations for:
    - UI elements (buttons, labels, messages)
-   - Character names (315+ LEGO Dimensions characters)
+   - Character names
-   - Vehicle names (LEGO Dimensions vehicles)
+   - Vehicle names
 4. Click **Submit Translation Proposal**
 5. GitHub will open with your translations pre-filled
 6. Click **Submit new issue** to complete